aadzz1862/AWSFileProcessor/README.md

 - **Lambda Function**: Launches EC2 instances for intensive processing tasks based on DynamoDB updates.

-## Deployment & Usage
+## Deployment Flow

-### Front-End

 - Users upload files and input data via the React app.
 This information is then uploaded to S3, and corresponding metadata is logged to DynamoDB.

-### Back-End

-- **S3 Uploads**: Trigger Lambda functions to log file metadata in DynamoDB.
+- The upload to S3 triggers Lambda function to log file metadata in DynamoDB.
-- **DynamoDB Updates**: Trigger Lambda functions or EC2 instances for further processing.
+- The insert into DynamoDB triggers the second Lambda function to run the script stored in S3, which then initiate EC2 instances for further processing.

 ## Troubleshooting & Logging

-- **AWS CloudWatch**: Essential for monitoring Lambda executions, EC2 instance status, and debugging issues.
+- AWS CloudWatch: Essential for monitoring Lambda executions, EC2 instance status, and debugging issues.
-- **IAM Roles**: Ensure all AWS services (Lambda, EC2, S3, DynamoDB) have roles with appropriate permissions.
+- IAM Roles: Ensure all AWS services (Lambda, EC2, S3, DynamoDB) have roles with appropriate permissions.
-- **React Developer Tools**: Useful for debugging front-end issues.
+- React Developer Tools: Useful for debugging front-end issues.

 ## Available Scripts

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.

-### `npm test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `npm run build`